We are optimistic in the medium term that organisational culture is advancing.

 New ways of management to make work better: Lean, Agile, Open, Servant, Invitational, Business Agility: we combine them in our Unicorn Management Model™.

 New ways of working that management enables: collaborative, agile, empowered knowledge work; iterative, incremental, experimenting, exploring complex systems.
+Especially (but not only) within IT.

 Building humanity at work, understanding systems, and adapting constantly to change are the strategies to make work better: better results, better lives at work, better society around us.